Title: Master of Arts

 Language of instruction: English

-Responsibility: Programme director Master Middle Eastern Studies (research), Dr. C. Strava.
+Responsibility: Programme director Master Middle Eastern Studies (research), Prof.dr.
+J.A.
+Silk.

 This research master provides core training in an Area Studies approach to knowledge, opportunities for the development of disciplinary skills (politics, history, literature, philosophy, religion, etc.), and possibilities to build upon regional and language specialisation (such as Arabic, Persian, Turkish and Hebrew).
 Master students in Middle Eastern Studies develop sophisticated theoretical and methodological tools for scholarly reflexivity as well as tools specific for their research projects – which may be framed in more conventionally disciplinary and regional terms.
 They are guided to understand the parameters of the various disciplines and the ways in which they may be creatively combined into sophisticated forms of inter-disciplinarity, suitable to their subject matter.
 Students develop in-depth knowledge of one of the regions of the Middle East and/or a transregional/comparative perspective that tracks particular themes through their relationship with ‘areas.’

-Preferably during the first weeks after the start of their studies, the students of the MA Middle Eastern Studies (research) are coupled with their research and thesis supervisor, one of the professors involved in the programme who (preferably) works on a topic of interest to the individual student.
-Together with the research and thesis supervisor, the student composes a programme which caters to her or his interest.
+Preferably during the first weeks after the start of their studies, the students of the MA Middle Eastern Studies (research) are coupled with an “academic advisor”, one of the professors involved in the programme who (preferably) works on a topic of interest to the individual student.
+Together with his or her “academic advisor” the student composes a programme which caters to her or his interest.

 Common Core Courses